Advocacy

 #STOP THE PITY: UNLOCK THE POTENTIAL

-Early on our first realization was that the focus and funding towards community-led development was at the bottom of the barrel as far as funding and understanding of the impact of their work entailed.
+Early on our advocacy focus was on the funding of community-led development was at the bottom of the barrel as far as funding and understanding of the impact of their work entailed.
 So for many years, the core of our work and advocacy was around bringing awareness to community-led or locally-led or localization work.
 MAMA HOPE advocated for flexible funding earlier on, giving community members and its leaders the authority to decide what funds could do for them and not what the donor wanted the funds to do.

 However, to do this, it was important to remind the world that community members and their leaders were people, humans, just like us, who didn’t require pity so as to be supported.
 We boldly said #StopThePity where we wanted to shift the focus from sympathy and pity to dignity and respect.